Petitioning for a better whistleblower protection directive

 - the right to contact law enforcement directly

 - a broad whistleblower definition, with no extra test on how the reported information was acquired

 It is thanks to whistleblowers that the public found out about scandals like Lux-Leaks, the Panama and Paradise papers on tax evasion, Dieselgate on environment, as well as many scandals involving food safety, health and elderly care.

 The fight for a strong protection for whistleblowers in the EU has been going on for many years.
 Trade unions and civil society have worked together with the European Parliament, demanding that the European Commission should act.
 After long and persistent lobbying and campaigning we finally got the European Commission to propose a directive on whistleblower protection in April 2018.
 While it marked a good starting point for discussions, improvements were clearly necessary.
 The European Parliament has improved the text and it is now up to their negotiations with the Council and Commission to agree on a good final text which should include the following:

-- the right to seek advice from a trade union and/or NGO.
-The directive must guarantee the right to consult with a trade union and/or civil society organisation without losing the protection.
+- the right to seek advice from a trade union and NGO.
+The directive must guarantee the right to consult with trade unions and civil society organisations without losing the protection.

 - the right to be represented by a trade union.
 Ensuring that a trade union can represent the whistleblower.

 - the right to contact law enforcement directly.
 Whistleblowers must be able to report directly to law enforcement agencies and competent authorities without risking losing protection.
 Not allowing it could lead to destruction of evidence and cover-ups when those responsible are alerted by internal reports.
 In short, an obstruction of justice.
 This means that the so called mandatory internal reporting in the directive must be deleted.